Ildaron/Laser_control/README.md

 My strong recommendation - don't use the power laser!
 I recommend making a device that will track an object using a safe laser pointer.

 #### How It Works
-To detect x,y coordinates use any preferred instruments, we used initially Haar cascades in RaspberryPI after that yolov4-tiny in Jetson nano.
+To detect x,y coordinates initially we used Haar cascades in RaspberryPI after that yolov4-tiny in Jetson nano.
 For Y coordinates - stereo vision.
 Calculation necessary value for the angle of mirrors.
 RaspberryPI/JetsonNano by SPI sends a command for galvanometer via DAC mcp4922.
 Electrical scheme ([here](https://github.com/Ildaron/Laser_control/tree/master/2.Jetson_code/2.1_mirror_control)).
 From mcp4922 bibolar analog signal go to amplifair.
-Finally, we have -12 and + 12 V for control positions of the mirror.
+Finally, we have -12 and + 12 V for control positions of the mirrors.

 #### General information
 The principle of operation